nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 - On order cancel Order canceledAt date should be saved to database.
 And order data should be sent to Omnisend.

 #Events
+- Try to create new event without fields.
+Error should be displayed.
+- Try to create new event with same fields.
+Error should be displayed.
+- Try to create event with different fields.
+Event should be saved.
+- Try to sync events with Omnisend.
+Missing data as event name and event id should be prefiled in edit form.